Frequently asked questions

 Hybrid open access: You publish in a ‘traditional’ subscription journal that offers open access publication for individual articles on payment of an Article Processing Charge (APC).

-Green open access: You publish in a closed access journal and then self-archive a version of your publication in a trusted open access repository, such as the University's research database.
+Green open access: You publish in a closed access journal and then make a version of your publication available in an institutional repository, such as Pure at the University of Groningen.
 Publications can be archived upon publication or after, depending on the journal’s policy.
 It is often permitted to self-archive the author’s final version (post-print) after an embargo period.

 Diamond open access: You publish in a fully open access journal or platform that does not charge any publication fees (APCs).
 The costs of publishing and hosting are borne by one or more organizations, associations or networks.